yereverluvinunclebert/TenShillings-RC5-Widget-VB6/README.md

  In the VB6 IDE - project - references - browse - select the OLEGuids.tlb

  * SETUP.EXE -  The program is currently distributed using setup2go, a very useful
 and comprehensive installer program that builds a .exe installer.
 Youll have to find a copy of setup2go on the web as it is now abandonware.
-Contact me directly for a copy.
-The file "install PzCPU Gauge 0.1.0.s2g" is the configuration file for setup2go.
-When you build it will report any errors in the build.
+Setup2Go is no longer maintained.
+Users should ensure they obtain and use it in accordance with its original licensing terms

  * HELP.CHM - the program documentation is built using the NVU HTML editor and compiled using the Microsoft supplied CHM builder tools (HTMLHelp Workshop) and the HTM2CHM tool from Yaroslav Kirillov.
 Both are abandonware but still do the job admirably.
 The HTML files exist alongside the compiled CHM file in the HELP folder.
+HTM2CHM is no longer maintained.
+Users should ensure they obtain and use it in accordance with its original licensing terms

   **Project References:**